-Sometimes you just need a super simple and easy recipe.
-And because everyone loves a good cupcake, I figured I would share my take on easy vanilla cupcakes, complete with buttercream frosting.
-And if chocolate is more your thing, be sure to check out my gluten free and eggless chocolate cupcakes!
+Sometimes you just need a super simple recipe.
+And because everyone loves a good cupcake, I figured I would share my take on gluten free vanilla cupcakes (without eggs, of course), complete with buttercream frosting.
+If chocolate is more your thing, be sure to check out my gluten free chocolate cupcakes!

 - They’re the perfect little treat when you want to indulge.
 A single cupcake is enough to satisfy that sweet tooth (though no one will judge if you go in for seconds…).